softwarepub/hermes/README.md

 This project uses

 - a development branch (`develop`) to merge developments into, this is the default branch
+- actual development is done on "feature" branches (this includes non-feature work such as bug fixing)
 - a `main` branch which only includes releases